arfro/scala-with-cats/READme.md

 (See code for alternative syntax!)

+### Reader monad
+Reader monad allows to sequence operations that depend on some input.
+Reader wraps up functions of one argument and allows for composing them.

+One common use is <b>dependency injection</b>.
+Using a reader monad we can chain a number of computations and produce one large operation that takes one configuration as an argument.
+To do this we create a set of Reader monads, combine them with map and flatMap and then run them to add a config at the end.

+We create a Reader instance `Reader[A, B]` from a function `A => B` using `Reader.apply`.

+The true power of Reader monad comes from its `map` and `flatmap` functions though.
+This is the heart of the above mentioned chaining computations power.
+Reader monad allows you to e.g. first describe want you want to do with your data and the pass the dependency, so: getUserId, checkPassword and THEN only run passing database to a "run" method.

 ## Error handling
 #### Either
 It's good practice to use algebraic data types with Either - if we use a sum ADT for errors we expect we can nicely pattern match.
 If we also create a type alias it becomes very intuitive: `type LoginResult = Either[LoginError, User]`